2017 Times Square car attack: Legal proceedings

 Rojas was later charged with second-degree murder, 20 counts of attempted murder, and five counts of aggravated vehicular homicide.
 On July 13, Rojas, through his lawyer, Enrico DeMarco, pleaded not guilty to two counts of second-degree murder, 18 attempted murders and 38 assaults.

 On October 24, DeMarco declined to reveal whether he would attempt an insanity defense, saying he needed "another month or so" to examine Rojas' possessions, such as notebooks, which the district attorney possesses.
 Justice Melissa Jackson urged him to hurry before adjourning until December 18.
 On December 17, he filed notice of his intent to pursue an insanity defense.
 Rojas was examined by psychiatrists hired by both sides.
 Jury selection began on April 18, 2022, five years after the attack.
 If Rojas was convicted of all charges, he would have faced a life sentence.

 Defense psychiatrist Dr. Ziv Cohen from Weill Cornell Medicine at Columbia University testified that Rojas had schizophrenia, and had begun hearing voices while in the navy.
 Cohen testified that "At a certain point, the psychosis becomes so severe that he can't control his behavior anymore."
 It was one of these voices that told Rojas on the day of the attack to crash his car.
 On June 22, the jury found Rojas not responsible because of insanity.

 Civil action

-In July 2018, Elsman's father and sister sued New York City for unspecified damages, alleging it failed to provide adequate protection from civilian attacks.
-Rojas was also named as a defendant.
+In June 2017, attorney Greg Sobo of Sobo & Sobo L.L.P. was hired to represent Alyssa and her father Thomas Elsman, as well as several other relatives and survivors of the incident in a case against Rojas.
+In July 2018, Sobo filed a second claim against New York City for unspecified damages, alleging that the city failed to provide adequate protection from civilian attacks.
+The claimants include Thomas Elsman, as well as victims Gayatari Jariwala, William McCollough, Destiny Lightfoot, and Caroline Jacobs.
 The next month, victims Jessica Williams and William Nelson Sr. filed a similar joint suit for $75 million.

-Rojas countersued the plaintiffs, blaming their injuries on their own culpable conduct, and holding their respective insurance companies solely responsible for paying their expenses.
+Rojas was also named as a defendant against the city.
+He countersued the plaintiffs, blaming their injuries on their own culpable conduct, and holding their respective insurance companies solely responsible for paying their expenses.
 He agreed with their claim that the city was recklessly negligent, and sued it accordingly.